 Central Community College has collaborated with several four-year nursing programs throughout the state that allows all credits to be transferred from the ADN program into a BSN program.
 The acceptance into a BSN program is subject to those colleges or university’s policies and requirements.
 Students are encouraged to contact the other college as early as possible.

 The program is approved by the Nebraska State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN):

-Admission into the CCC’s nursing program (pre-licensure ADN) is open annually: January 10 - March 31.
-LPN to RN application period is March 1 - April 30.
+Admission into the CCC’s nursing program (pre-licensure ADN) is open annually: January 21 - February 28.
+LPN to RN application period is TBD.
 Students are encouraged to complete all admission requirements as soon as possible in order to apply to the program.
 Seats for the program are limited and are open on a first come basis.
 Students accepted will start the following August or fall semester.
 Applicants not accepted into the program are encouraged to apply for the following year.
 Please read and comply with the following admission requirements.

 - Active status on the Nebraska Nursing Assistant Registry or LPN license

 - Active Healthcare provider CPR (Red Cross or American Heart); must have demonstrated the hands-on portion of class

 - Submit TEAS scores of a 58.7% or higher.

 Additional Requirements for the Licensed Practical Nurse or Advanced Placement Student*: